joaovictorlopezpereira/Generic-Operators/README.md

 Programs.

-To avoid creating a large function that calls the appropriate procedure for operating on two given types, we built a "tower of types."
+To avoid creating a large function that calls the appropriate procedure for operating on two given types, we built a "tower of types".
 This approach allows us to easily use coercion to operate on different representations.
 By using this method, we only need around n procedures, where n is the number of representations.
 If we were to implement all conversion procedures